mgeeky/tomcatWarDeployer/README.md

   General options:
     -v, --verbose       Verbose mode.
+    -s, --simulate      Simulate breach only, do not perform any offensive actions.
     -G OUTFILE, --generate=OUTFILE
                         Generate JSP backdoor only and put it into specified outfile path then exit.
 Do not perform any